OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6105.rst

 - `Fix validation issue during Group + Group Admin creation at the same time <https://github.com/OpenNebula/one/issues/6873>`__.
 - `Fix scheduler allocation for VMs with NUMA pinning enabled <https://github.com/OpenNebula/one/issues/7071>`__.
+- `Fix user_inputs order not considered when instantiating a template through the CLI <https://github.com/OpenNebula/one/issues/7040>`__.

 The following issues have been solved in the Sunstone Web UI: